 2. BEHAVIOUR IN THE FIELD

-BASC promote and insist on safe and sensible behaviour by all shooters in all disciplines.
+BASC promotes and insists on safe and sensible behaviour by all shooters in all disciplines.
 By acting on these points you will reassure shooters and non-shooters alike that you can be trusted with an air rifle.

 - Always check with the landowner, in good time, if you want to go shooting.